have asked where has CAT (Christadelphian Advancement Trust) came

 world-wide.
 We especially encourage newly baptised brethren and

 sisters to translate literature into their native languages.
+We also publish the NEV Bible with commentary and Bible Basics at the back.

 CAT have mailed literature to almost every country on the planet